 Please note, timed tickets are required for all visitors.
-Open to the public on July 16, members can visit earlier.

 Included with Garden admission